What is CASS?

 If you're curious about our services, or just want to learn more about CASS, you can call our direct customer service line, where you'll never have to talk to a machine before being able to talk to a human being.
 And if you happen to have a question that's too technical for them, then they can shout to our dev team in the next room over, and ten footsteps later you're on a conference call with an industry expert.
 We like answering questions and solving problems, and if we can't do it, we'll help you find who can.

-Then again, you can always try our services for yourself.
+Then again, you can always verify an address for yourself.
 We're confident that our CASS-certified software is exactly what you're looking for.